devBioS/Peach-PCBC-Transform/README.md

 To get started, copy the files "DES_PCBC.dll" and "ManagedOpenSsl.dll" to your local peach root directory

 # Source Compile
-I compiled the source with Sharpdevelop v5, normally you should be able to just clone this repository any compile it yourself.
+I compiled the source with Sharpdevelop v5, normally you should be able to just clone this repository and compile it yourself.
 After that copy the files "DES_PCBC.dll" and "ManagedOpenSsl.dll" to your local peach root directory

 # Usage